 12 We have interpreted positive responses to these questions as an indication of a bequest motive.
 This seems reasonable because 80 percent of those who "expect" to leave a bequest view leaving a bequest as "important."
-Critics, nevertheless, suggest that positive responses to the questions simply reflect the recognition that any household with non-annuitized wealth will end up leaving a bequest unless its members live for an exceedingly long time or have large non-reimbursed medical expenses.
-More generally, Mitchell (Munnell and Sundén 2003 forthcoming) points out that an intention to leave a bequest may not reflect actual behavior.
-For example, respondents may have answered based on what they would like to do rather than what they expect to do.
+Critics, nevertheless,

 The Potential Impact of the Shift to Defined Contribution Plans on Unintended Bequests